-- 1 SECTION 1.
-The legislature finds that it is a matter of - 2 statewide concern to promote the economic health and diversify - 3 the workforce opportunities of the State.
-The legislature - 4 further finds that transforming ideas and concepts arising from - 5 basic and applied research conducted at the University of - 6 Hawaii, the sole public institution of higher education for this - 7 State, into commercially viable and sustainable products and - 8 businesses will contribute to economic health and workforce - 9 diversification.
-Commercialization of intellectual property - 10 created at or by the university thus achieves a public purpose - 11 and benefits the State. - 12 In the past, the legislature has authorized and provided - 13 public funds to support efforts by other state agencies to - 14 promote entrepreneurial development, support research - 15 commercialization, or provide access to startup investment - 16 capital.
-These state efforts include, for example, the HI - 17 growth initiative, the venture accelerator funding programs, and
+1 SECTION 1.
+The legislature finds that it is a matter of 2 concern to promote the economic health and diversify workforce 3 opportunities of the State.
+The legislature further finds that 4 transforming ideas and concepts arising from basic and applied 5 research conducted at the University of Hawaii, the sole public 6 institution of higher education in this State, into commercially 7 viable and sustainable products and businesses will contribute 8 to economic health and workforce diversification.
+9 Commercialization of intellectual property created at or by the 10 university thus achieves a public purpose and benefits the 11 State.
+12 In the past, the legislature has authorized and provided 13 public funds to support efforts by other state agencies to 14 promote entrepreneurial development, support research 15 commercialization, or provide access to startup investment 16 capital.
+These state efforts include, for example, the HI 17 growth initiative, the venture accelerator funding programs, and

 - 1 other projects sponsored by the Hawaii strategic development - 2 corporation. - 3 Because a core function of the University of Hawaii is to - 4 conduct basic and applied research, the legislature further - 5 finds that the university is uniquely positioned to identify - 6 promising innovations and new discoveries arising from - 7 university research.
-For inventions that show commercial - 8 potential, the university can bring to bear the educational - 9 resources from its various professional schools such as - 10 business, law, and engineering to provide focused instruction, - 11 expert mentorship, practical guidance, and advanced training in - 12 business development.
-A systematic program of support in the - 13 early stages of commercialization is essential to assure viable - 14 businesses and sustainable employment opportunities.
-Education - 15 and instruction are integral components of the university's core - 16 mission, and applying university resources to support the - 17 commercialization of inventions and concepts is a proper use of - 18 public resources. - 19 The legislature further finds that an impediment to the - 20 effective transformation of university innovation into - 21 commercial products and viable businesses is the lack of clear
+For inventions that show commercial - 8 potential, the university can use the educational resources from - 9 its various professional schools, such as business, law, and - 10 engineering, to provide focused instruction, expert mentorship, - 11 practical guidance, and advanced training in business - 12 development.
+A systematic program of support in the early - 13 stages of commercialization is essential to ensure the viability - 14 of businesses and sustainable employment opportunities.
+The - 15 legislature further finds that education and instruction are - 16 integral components of the university's core mission, and - 17 applying university resources to support the commercialization - 18 of inventions and concepts is a proper use of public resources. - 19 The legislature also finds that an impediment to the - 20 effective transformation of university innovation into - 21 commercial products and viable businesses is the lack of clear

-1 and express legal authority to frame and support the 2 university's technology transfer programs.
-Lack of express 3 statutory authority for these commercialization and technology 4 transfer activities sponsored by the university creates business 5 uncertainty that deters private interests from fully engaging in 6 collaborative efforts promoted by the university.
-Lack of clear 7 authority for the program may also deter university faculty or 8 students from seeking and actively participating in the program.
-9 The purpose of this Act is to provide express statutory 10 authority to enable and facilitate the deployment of university 11 educational and instructional resources, university managerial and fiscal resources, and university personnel to promote the 12 economic health and diversification of workforce opportunities 13 14 in the State through the commercialization of inventions and 15 discoveries generated by or at the university.
-The legislature 16 finds there is a public benefit where university resources are used for such purposes, and accordingly other state laws, 17 18 including the state code of ethics, should be construed, on 19 balance, to effectuate the intent and public purposes of this 20 Act.
+- 1 and express legal authority to frame and support the - 2 university's technology transfer programs.
+Lack of express - 3 statutory authority for these commercialization and technology - 4 transfer activities sponsored by the university creates business - 5 uncertainty that deters private interests from fully engaging in - 6 collaborative efforts promoted by the university.
+Lack of clear - 7 authority for any innovation or commercialization program within - 8 the university may also deter university faculty or students - 9 from seeking and actively participating in the program. - 10 The purpose of this Act is to provide express statutory - 11 authority to enable and facilitate the deployment of university - 12 educational and instructional resources, university managerial - 13 and fiscal resources, and university personnel to promote the - 14 economic health and diversification of workforce opportunities - 15 in the State through the commercialization of inventions and - 16 discoveries generated by or at the university.
+The legislature - 17 finds that there is a public benefit when university resources - 18 are used for such purposes, and accordingly, other state laws, - 19 including the state code of ethics, should be construed, on - 20 balance, to effectuate the intent and public purposes of this - 21 Act.